 Ethics goes beyond the legal requirements for a company and is, therefore, about discretionary decisions and behaviour guided by values.
 Business ethics is relevant both to the conduct of individuals and to the conduct of the organisation as a whole.
-Ethical values differ from business values, as shown in the diagram below.
+Ethical values differ from business values:

 Business ethics relates to how any organisation conducts its business in order to make profit or achieve other goals.
 Any organisation can seek to do business in a way that is guided by ethical values.
 Whether an organisation is judged to be an ethical business however, may involve a subjective assessment of any of the following: the products and services it offers, its founding priorities, goals and values, its philanthropy, its reputation among its stakeholders, the way it treats customers and staff etc. Law is mandatory- you are obliged to obey; ethics is discretionary – you have choice – it is determined by values